 - Enjoy relaxed rides, mostly on flat terrains encompassing a few gentle hills.

-- Cycle across the Seto Inland Sea on Shimanami Kaido, the most popular cycling route in Japan with breathtaking views of the Seto Inland Sea dotted with small islands.
+- Cycle across the Seto Inland Sea on Shimanami Kaido, Japan’s most famous cycling route with breathtaking views of the Seto Inland Sea dotted with small islands.

 - A variety of local cuisine featuring fresh and local ingredients.